NathanLouth/DebianKiosk/README.md

 README for Kiosk System Setup Script
 Overview

-This script sets up a simple kiosk environment on a Linux system.
-It configures the system to automatically log in as the kiosk user, start the X server, and launch Chromium in kiosk mode to display a predefined web page.
-The system is configured to bypass the GRUB boot timeout and to automatically launch the kiosk interface after booting.
+This script configures a Linux system to run as a kiosk.
+It sets up an automatic login for the kiosk user, starts the X server, and launches Chromium in kiosk mode to display a predefined web page.
+The system also disables the GRUB boot menu and boots directly into the kiosk interface.
 Prerequisites

-    A fresh installation of a Debian-based Linux distribution (such as Ubuntu).
+    A fresh installation of a Debian-based Linux distribution (e.g., Ubuntu).
-    A user account named kiosk (ensure the user exists before running the script). sudo or root privileges to run administrative commands.
+    A user account named kiosk (ensure this user exists before running the script). sudo or root privileges to run administrative commands.

 What the Script Does

-    Comment Out CD-ROM Lines in /etc/apt/sources.list:
-    It ensures that any lines referencing cdrom: in the APT sources list are commented out, so package updates do not try to access the CD-ROM.
+    Remove CD-ROM as APT Source: It comments out lines in /etc/apt/sources.list that reference cdrom:, so package updates do not try to access the CD-ROM.

-    Update the System:
-    The script updates the package lists to ensure the system is up-to-date.
+    Update the System: The script updates the APT package list to ensure the system is up-to-date.

-    Install Necessary Packages:
-    It installs essential packages for the kiosk setup, including:
+    Install Necessary Packages: It installs the following essential packages:
         xorg: The X Window System.
         xinit: A utility for starting the X server.
-        chromium: The Chromium browser for kiosk use.
+        chromium: The Chromium browser for kiosk mode.

-    Create Systemd Service Override for Getty Service:
-    The script creates a custom systemd service configuration for the getty@tty1 service, enabling automatic login for the kiosk user at the first terminal (tty1).
+    Create Systemd Service Override for Getty Service: The script creates a custom systemd service configuration to enable automatic login for the kiosk user at the first terminal (tty1).

-    Configure Autologin for the kiosk User:
-    It edits the systemd service configuration to allow the kiosk user to automatically log in without requiring a password.
+    Configure Autologin for the kiosk User: It modifies the systemd service configuration to allow the kiosk user to log in automatically without a password.

-    Configure X11 to Start Chromium in Kiosk Mode:
-    It adds the startx command to the .bashrc file of the kiosk user, ensuring the X server starts upon login.
-It also creates a custom .xinitrc file, which configures the screen resolution and launches Chromium in full-screen kiosk mode.
+    Configure X11 to Start Chromium in Kiosk Mode: The script adds the startx command to the .bashrc file of the kiosk user, ensuring the X server starts upon login.
+It also creates a custom .xinitrc file to configure the screen resolution and launch Chromium in full-screen kiosk mode.

-    Update the GRUB Configuration:
-    The script disables the GRUB boot menu timeout by setting GRUB_TIMEOUT=0, ensuring the system boots directly to the kiosk interface.
+    Update the GRUB Configuration: It disables the GRUB boot menu timeout by setting GRUB_TIMEOUT=0, ensuring the system boots directly to the kiosk interface.

-    Update GRUB Configuration:
-    It runs update-grub to apply the new GRUB settings.
+    Update GRUB: The script runs update-grub to apply the new GRUB settings.

-    Reboot the System:
-    Finally, the system is rebooted, and upon restart, the kiosk setup should be active.
+    Reboot the System: The system is rebooted automatically, and upon restart, the kiosk setup will be active.

 How to Use the Script
 Step 1: Remove the CD-ROM as an APT Source

-To ensure the system doesn't attempt to access the CD-ROM during package updates, comment out the lines that reference the CD-ROM:
+To prevent the system from attempting to access the CD-ROM during package updates, comment out the lines in /etc/apt/sources.list that reference the CD-ROM:

     Option 1: Run the following command:

 sed -i '/cdrom:/s/^/#/' /etc/apt/sources.list

-Option 2: Alternatively, you can manually edit the file using nano:
+Option 2: Alternatively, manually edit the file with nano:

     nano /etc/apt/sources.list

-    Then, put a # at the start of the lines that include cdrom:.
+    Then, place a # at the start of any lines that include cdrom:.

 Step 2: Install wget

-Install wget to be able to download the script:
+Ensure that wget is installed, as it is required to download the script:

 apt install wget